UNICEF Canada

 About UNICEF Canada:

-UNICEF Canada is a three-star charity and one of Canada's largest charities.
-It has a high results reporting grade and is financially transparent.
-UNICEF Canada has low funding reserves.
-Although the charity has reasonable overhead spending, it has high fundraising costs and fair demonstrated impact resulting in a rating of three stars.
+UNICEF Canada is a 3-star charity and one of Canada’s largest charities.
+It has an above-average results reporting score of A- and is financially transparent.
+The charity has overhead costs outside of Ci's reasonable range of 36% and has been rated Fair for demonstrated impact per dollar spent.

-Founded in 1955, UNICEF Canada is a charity that raises money for the United Nations Children’s Fund (UNICEF).
+Founded in 1955, UNICEF Canada raises money for the United Nations Children’s Fund (UNICEF).
 UNICEF is a UN agency that aims to protect children’s rights across the globe.
 UNICEF Canada’s mission is to empower Canadians to invest in the improvement of every child’s future.
-It does this by providing life-saving humanitarian aid including water, vaccines, and medical equipment to people in vulnerable communities.
-In F2021, UNICEF Canada spent $53.7m to fund UNICEF’s international programs and spent $5.4m on advocacy and research programs in Canada.
-UNICEF Canada funds three main program areas: Emergency Response; Education, Water and Sanitation, and Child Protection; and Highest Priority Needs.
+The charity provides life-saving humanitarian aid including water, vaccines, and medical equipment to people in vulnerable communities.
+In F2023, UNICEF Canada spent $31.5m to fund UNICEF’s international programs and spent $4.3m on advocacy and research programs in Canada.
+UNICEF Canada funds three main international program areas: Emergency Response; Highest Priority Needs; and Education, Water and Sanitation, and Child Protection.

-Highest Priority Needs programs represented 27% of program costs in F2021.
-These programs provide basic needs to children in the most danger around the world.
+Highest Priority Needs programs represented 32% of program costs in F2023.
+UNICEF provides basic needs to children in the most danger around the world.
 This program area acts as a flexible fund that allows UNICEF Canada to respond quickly wherever children are the most at risk.
-In F2021, UNICEF Canada provided 31,678 life-saving survival gifts to a total of 1,769,659 children.
+In F2023, UNICEF Canada provided 20,665 life-saving survival gifts to nine million children.
 The contents of these gifts are chosen by donors and can include items like food rations, vaccines, and learning materials.
-The remaining 15% of program spending was spent on Health, Nutrition, and HIV/AIDS programs; and Canadian Advocacy and Research programs.

 My anchor